yogsototh/Scratch/content/html/fr/blog/Haskell-the-Hard-Way.md

 </div>
 Note `^` use infix notation.
 For each infix operator there its associated prefix notation.
-You just have to put it inside parathesis.
+You just have to put it inside parenthesis.

 <div class="codehighlight">
 <code class="haskell">